awgreenblatt/gradientmaps/README.md

 The code in this repository implies and respects different licenses.
 This is a quick overview.
 For details check each folder's corresponding LICENSE.md file.

-- Apache 2 for Gradientmaps
+- Adobe Apache 2 for Gradientmaps
-- AS IS for csscolorparser
+- MIT for csscolorparser
 - Public Domain for tests, demos and docs
 - Third party assets under their own licenses